 If you’re looking for an easy way to see which tasks your outsourced team is working on, then check out Time Doctor free for 14 days.
 You’ll see what tasks they’re working on right now, how long each task takes to complete, and see which apps and websites they’re visiting right now.

 What is an RPO?

-RPO stands for Recruitment Process Outsourcing and it’s where an employer hires an external service provider to handle all recruiting efforts.
+RPO stands for Recruitment Process Outsourcing and it’s where an employer hires an external service provider (essentially outsourcing) to handle all recruiting efforts.

 An RPO will typically handle all of the company’s staff, methodologies, and reporting.
 As such, they assume ownership of the recruitment process and take responsibility for the results.

 This means an RPO is more of a partner than a recruiting firm because they hold a greater stake in producing results for you.When you have a good RPO relationship, it can greatly enhance the effectiveness of your recruiting efforts.

 When you improve your recruiting techniques, you make sure you get the right people in the right jobs and increase the changes that they will remain loyal to your company.
 When you have the tools to hire the right people it decreases the chances that you’ll have high turnover rates.

 In short, an RPO will help make sure your employees have the skills needed to fulfill job requirements and that everyone in the company is better positioned for success.

 How Does An RPO Work?